Your time is precious, so protect it.

 One of the biggest mistakes I have seen busy people make is always being available.
 This can be particularly true for those of us who love to volunteer or are in service industries such as coaching and mentoring.
 You are allowed to protect your time so you can check off your own ta-da list.

 As service-minded people we have this crazy idea that any downtime we have should be filled with “meaningful pursuits” or being of service to others.
 We get caught up in the idea that if we have any white space on the calendar we are obligated to accommodate anyone who says they need our help.

 If we are not careful our lives soon become filled with energy vampires who put incredibly unrealistic demands upon our time.
 Before we know it our schedules are busting at the seams, and we are on our way to serious burnout.

-It is so important to remember that you are in charge of your schedule, even when it doesn’t feel like it.
+It is so important to declare that you are the master of your calendar.
 You are in control.
 You don’t have to accept every appointment because when you are always available to others you begin compromising what is truly important.
 You’ll start noticing that your personal, community and professional obligations get out of balance.
 Don’t let this happen.
 Take ownership of the fact that YOU are the MASTER of your calendar!

 Take a little time to determine what days each week you are available as a community leader and volunteer.
 This may vary from week to week, and that’s okay.
 Just make sure you give yourself at least one night off from everything each week.
 This includes taking the night off from laundry, organizing and other daily tasks.